home-assistant/home-assistant.io/source/_integrations/zwave_me.markdown

 {% include integrations/config_flow.md %}

+{% configuration_basic %}

+URL:
-In the URL field input the IP address with the port.
+  description: The IP address with the port of the Z-Way server.
 The IP address can be prefixed with wss:// if HTTPS should be used instead of HTTP (when using find.z-wave.me remote access or public IP with SSL).
+API Token:

-In the API Token field enter the access token of Z-Way server.
+  description: Z-Way API access token of the Z-Way server.
 To get the token go to the Z-Way user interface Smart Home UI > Menu > Settings > Users > Administrator > API token.

+{% endconfiguration_basic %}

 When connecting via find.z-wave.me you need to use a token with a global scope (log-in to Z-Way via find.z-wave.me for this).

     Example of connecting to Z-Way in the local network:
     URL: 192.168.1.39:8083